Budiman Sudjatmiko: Early life and education

-Budiman studied economics at Gadjah Mada University, where he immersed himself in student movements and started to organize civil movements in Java.
+Career

+Establishment of the PRD and imprisonment by the New Order

 Inspired by revolutionary movements, he dropped out of university to focus on a people power movement.
-He was chairman of the People's Democratic Association (Perhimpunan Rakyat Demokratik), which in July 1996 formed the People's Democratic Party (PRD) -- at a time when it was illegal to form political parties.
+He was chairman of the People's Democratic Association (Perhimpunan Rakyat Demokratik), which in July 1996 formed the People's Democratic Party (PRD) — at a time when it was illegal to form political parties.
 PRD opposed the regime of long-serving President Suharto.

 Shortly after the PRD's declaration, state troops and hired thugs on 27 July 1996 attacked pro-democracy activists during a protest in Central Jakarta, killing at least five people.
+This incident, also known as the Gray Saturday, was a raid on the DPP office of the Indonesian Democratic Party on Jl.
+Diponegoro, Jakarta.
+Fighting broke out among supporters of the Indonesian Democratic Party (PDI) who had split over their DPP office located at Jl.
+Diponegoro 58, Central Jakarta.
+Following resistance from PDI supporters and also from the people of Jakarta, the city was set ablaze on July 27.
+As a result Budiman was used as a scapegoat by the New Order government and was accused of being the mastermind for supposedly orchestrating the month-long Free Speech.

 Budiman was made a scapegoat for the riot and PRD was accused of being a communist organization that had sought to forcibly overthrow the government.
 The military and police sought to arrest Budiman and exerted pressure on his parents.
 On 5 August 1996, Lieutenant General Syarwan Hamid claimed there were "indications" that Budiman's father was a former member of the outlawed Indonesian Communist Party.
 Budiman was arrested on 11 August 1996, accused of subversion and insulting the government.
 In April 1997, he received a 13 year jail sentence.
+Due to the victory of the democracy movement, Budiman only served 3.5 years after being granted amnesty by President Abdurrahman Wahid on December 10, 1999.
 He was released on 10 December 1999, more than one year and six months after Suharto's downfall.

 Budiman was a supporter of reformist President Abdurrahman Wahid, who was impeached and removed from power on 23 July 2001 after losing the support of the military and parliament.
 Prior to Wahid's removal, Budiman was among a group of 40 people—mostly foreigners—briefly detained when police and an Islamic militia group raided an anti-globalization conference in Depok on 8 June 2001.
 Budiman later in 2001 resigned as chairman of PRD.

-Post-PRD career

-In 2002, Budiman resigned from PRD to pursue a master's degree in political studies at SOAS University of London.
-He later pursued a Master of Philosophy degree in International Relations at the University of Cambridge.

-Political career

-In December 2004, he joined the Indonesian Democratic Party of Struggle (PDI-P), one of Indonesia's major political parties.
-On this movement, he commented:

-Although there is still much which must be sorted out in terms of professionalism, ethics and morals, in the vision of struggle and other programs within the PDI-P, all of this is a challenge for the PDI-P to become the party of the little people.